tarandeept/tarandeept/README.md

 👋 Hi, I’m Tarandeep
-- 🌱 I’m a backend engineer at Fieldwire
+- 🌱 I’m a software engineer at Amazon
-- ✨ I’m currently learning Ruby on Rails and AWS CDK
 - 📫 The best way to reach me is via email: taran.thamrait@gmail.com

 <!---